 Allison Lee Palmer :: Rowman & Littlefield Publishers :: 2nd Edition :: 2020 :: 412 Pages

 The most scholarly and complete reference on the important era leading from grand Baroque excesses to personal Romantic explorations of self, nature and god.

-A highly respected volume on one of the most important, and least written about, periods in art history.
+A highly respected art history book on one of the most important, and least written about, periods in art history.

 Allison Lee Palmer :: Scarecrow Press :: 1st Edition :: 2011 :: 304 Pages